iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_remove_if(qdb_handle_t handle, const char * alias, const char * comparand, size_t comparand_length)

-    Removes an :term:`entry` from the quasardb server if it matches comparand.
+    Removes an entry from the quasardb server if it matches comparand.
 The operation is atomic.
 If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.

     The handle must be initialized (see :c:func:`qdb_open` and :c:func:`qdb_open_tcp`) and the connection established (see :c:func:`qdb_connect`).